-The "Living History Encampment" is a 5 day, three night living history experience for teachers and historians.
+Every two years in June, the "Living History Encampment", a 5 day, "hands-on living history experience has provided teachers and historians a way to experience life as it was at a fur trade post of the 1840s.
 This popular living history event has provided participants the unique opportunity to learn about 1840s life by living it!
 Participants are immersed in the role of trader, trapper-hunter, laborer, blacksmith, carpenter, Dragoon soldier, Army Topographical Engineer or domestic cook where they gain a deep understanding of the realities of fur trade era life in the American West.

-There is a participant fee of $300 for this 5-day, 3-night event.
+There is a participant fee for this 5-day, 3-night event.
 The fee includes all instruction, food, accommodations, and necessary equipment.
 The program has met continuing education requirements for credit.
-There are usually a limited number of spaces in each role.
-The park staff makes selections based on the information on your application.
-Click here for an application.
-You can call (719) 383-5023 for more informtion.
+Call (719) 383-5023 for more informtion.

 Did You Know?